-If only compensated for business travel, and where business travel does not exceed 8 000 km for the year, the rate can at the option of the taxpayer, be determined at 329 (318) cents per kilometre.
+Where business travel does not exceed 12 000 (8 000) km for the year, the rate can at the option of the taxpayer, be determined at 355 (329) cents per kilometre.
 No other compensation in the form of a travel allowance or reimbursement may be paid by the employer.
-No employees tax is withheld and the amount is not subject to taxation on assessment.
+No employees tax is withheld and the amount is not subject to tax on assessment.